 • If you want to compare providers on some of the more technical issues then click over to this site (ispspotlight.nz) hosted by our friends over at InternetNZ shines light on whether ISPs are doing the things such as using IPV6, how often they give your information.

-- reducing the incidence and effects of criminal offending
+- reduce the incidence and effects of criminal offending

-- strengthening community networks to improve the quality of life.
+- strengthen community networks to improve the quality of life

-Attentive neighbours along with the visible deterrents of street signs and window / letterbox stickers, sends a strong signal ito prospective burglars that there is a higher chance of being caught.
+Attentive neighbours along with the visible deterrents of street signs and window / letterbox stickers, sends a strong signal to prospective burglars that there is a higher chance of being caught.

 Being part of Neighbourhood Support means you have access to many resources to help you make informed decisions around safety and security.

 If you don’t know your neighbour, start today and say g’day.

 - Report ALL incidents or suspicious activities ASAP

 - Dial *555 to report traffic incidents via mobile phone

 - Teawa Anderson is our Community Constable based at Te Puke Police station 07 5730500 or firstname.lastname@example.org